Korean Pharmacies for Foreign Residents: Prescription Drugs, OTC, and English-Friendly Options

 Personal use guidelines:

-• Up to 3 months supply: generally allowed if you carry a doctor's note (English is fine) and original packaging
+- General (non-controlled) prescription drugs: bring a reasonable personal-use quantity (typically interpreted as 3 to 6 months) if you carry a doctor's note (English is fine) and original packaging

 Always carry: